jundalisay/sp/content/en/research/sarkar/travels/chapter-04d.md

 I canceled the ticket for Denver and re-booked for India.
 15

-Don't thank me
+### Don't thank me

 On the way to India I spent one day in New York City.
 I arranged to meet  Paul at a bus stop near his house.
 When I stepped off the bus. he was standing  about 150 meters away.
 When he saw me, his face lit up with a big smile.
 In  Mississippi I had never seen him smile even once.
 He ran toward me and we  embraced.

 The first thing he blurted out was, "You'll never believe it!
 In the last days I've been strongly desiring to do meditation, but couldn't remember my mantra, lust now as I saw you, I suddenly remembered it!
-Thank you. thank you. thank you!"
+Thank you!"

 15 Though Bindeshwari did clinically die, according to yoga it is possible that he never actually